 We should add that while we've seen kids (and dogs!) romp in the water at the Unisphere in Flushing Meadows Corona Park and the artsy spray jets outside the Brooklyn Museum, neither of these are meant for playing.
 If you're caught, you could face a reprimand or even a fine.

-This article first published in July 2015 but has since been revised.
+This article first published in July 2015.